max-p-log-p/ViB/README.md

 How to use
 ----------
-Copy the .vibrc file to your home directory.
+Copy the .vibrc file to your home directory and change /path/to/vib to the path to the vib file.

 Add the following mappings to the configuration file of your version of vi: